virtual-labs/exp-geometry-optimization-molecules-iiith/experiment/aim.md

 Different kinds of calculations require different kinds of input.
 But some items are to be specified in all the cases.
-The two most popular computer programs for carrying out ab initio quantum chemical calculations is the "Gaussian" and "Gamess" series.
+The two most popular computer programs for carrying out ab initio quantum chemical calculations are the "Gaussian" and "Gamess" series.

 To study a molecule using these software we need to specify the molecule's Cartesian coordinates or the z-matrix of the molecule or the redundant internal coordinates of the molecule.